 Credit discrimination weighs too heavily.
 Income and years working, as well as tenant history are not as big a factor as credit.

-Lack of water see previous response in #10 about onsite "reuse" wastewater treatment systems
+Lack of wate

 Affordable housing has been deferred for far too long, there has been too much emphasis on tourism at the expense of resident services, too many short term rentals and lack of enforcement of the weak existing regulations, too many large homes have been built and not enough apartments, condos and small clustered duplex/triplex type housing.